Jackie Bradley Jr. Player Props: Royals vs. Twins

-On Friday, Jackie Bradley Jr. (.158 batting average in his past 10 games, with a double, a walk and an RBI) and the Kansas City Royals play the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 4:10 PM ET.
+On Sunday, Jackie Bradley Jr. (.167 batting average in his past 10 games, with a double, a walk and an RBI) and the Kansas City Royals face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+First pitch is at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Twins.

 Jackie Bradley Jr. Game Info & Props vs. the Twins